 “These are relatively simple surgeries, but they make women a lot more comfortable,” Giese explains.
 “What is most common is that the inner lips of the vagina can get bigger as people age or after childbirth, and the [labiaplasty] fix takes a simple operation.
 Sometimes it‘s the outer lips—they can get bigger or even deflated, and with that, we can cut some of the skin out or do fat grafting.
 It‘s aesthetic, but also about physical comfort.”
 Some OB/GYNs blame pornography for showcasing small labia as the norm, while other doctors claim their patients have noticed irritation when wearing tight yoga pants.

 Porn star Sydney Leathers had a labiaplasty (along with multiple other plastic surgeries) and laughed off recovery.
 “This is going to sound nuts, but it was the easiest plastic surgery to recover from,” the Indiana-based adult star says.
 “I was in absolutely no pain.
 I actually went for a walk on the beach afterwards.
 I had stitches for about four weeks, so I had one period where I could only use pads, and I couldn’t have sex or masturbate during that time.
 Those were the only downsides.”
-Leathers also on eBay in a publicity stunt, but bids were quickly halted because the website has a strict policy about purchasing human body parts or remains.
+Leathers also attempted to sell the parts of her labia that were removed on eBay in a publicity stunt, but bids were quickly halted because the website has a strict policy about purchasing human body parts or remains.

 “I have been doing plastic surgery for 15 years, and I think there is a lot more focus on the vagina, how it looks, because of the overwhelming popularity of Brazilian waxing,” says Giese.
 “There has been a real change in the aesthetic of the vagina, more focus, and women are taking a lot more of the hair off.
 I see naked women all the time during liposuction, tummy tucks, so I see the change in grooming.
 It’s not just a change in the younger population—it’s in the mature population as well.”